CloudKlass/Azure-Admin/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     dir
     ```
     >**Note**: If you need to, you can use **cls** to clear the command window.
 You can use the arrow keys to move the command history.

+1. Select the **Editor** (pen) icon, select the confirm button to switch to classic mode and wait for   PowerShell to restart.

 1. Select the **Editor** (curly brackets) icon and navigate to the parameters JSON file.

 1. Make a change.
 Change the disk name **Value** from `null` to **"disk3"**.
 (Ensure you place double quotation marks around disk3) Use **Ctrl +S** to save your changes.